 Jonathan Macey has 25 years of experience in the auctioneering and financial business; his forte is exit strategies along with a wealth of knowledge in the art business.
 Jonathan trained from an early age at London-based auctioneers, Phillips, and graduated as an auctioneer and valuer.
 He has been assisting private clients and institutions on portfolio building in the art business and he also has a wealth of high net worth art investor clients globally.
 Over the years has gained valuable knowledge in the art market and brings his success to others for educational seminars and regular press interviews.

-Managing Director, Private Banking, North Asia & Wealth Solution, Asia
+Managing Director, Private Banking, North Asia and Wealth Solution, Asia

 BMO (Bank of Montreal) Private Bank

-With more than 20 years of experience in the financial service industry, Simon Ng joined BMO Private Bank as managing director, private banking, North Asia and wealth solutions, Asia in October 2015.
-He had previously been managing director and head of Royal Bank of Canada’s Wealth Management Trust – Asia for over 19 years.
-Simon is a chartered accountant, qualified in Canada, and a member of STEP.
+Simon is highly regarded in the industry and has won many industry awards during his professional careers.
+He is a chartered accountant, qualified in Canada and a member of the STEP.
 He was an executive committee member of the Hong Kong Trustee Association from 1996 to 2005, and its deputy chairman between 1999 and 2000.
 Simon’s experience has also embraced periods with HSBC Trustee International in Hong Kong, and Deloitte & Touche in Hong Kong and Vancouver, Canada.

 Peter Sherriff is the principal architect for Charles River in Asia Pacific.
 In this role, he is responsible for working with new and existing clients on their enterprise solution design leveraging the Charles River IMS.